-The Clara Bliss Hinds Society at the George Washington University School of Medicine and Health Sciences is pleased to announce a call for nominations for the first annual Dr. Clara Bliss Hinds Mentorship Awards.
+The Clara Bliss Hinds Society at the George Washington University School of Medicine and Health Sciences is pleased to announce a call for nominations for the second annual Dr. Clara Bliss Hinds Mentorship Awards.

 Nominators may submit nominations for any GW SMHS full or part-time faculty member of any gender who has demonstrated exceptional mentorship of female students, residents, fellows and/or faculty.
 Faculty may self-nominate.
 Nominees fall into the following categories based on length of career (not only years of service at GW):